A Practical Georgia Itinerary for 7–10 Days (the country!)

 Chiatura is a former manganese mining town known for its network of Soviet-era cable cars (originally set up to help the miners commute) that crisscross the city, and it sure ain’t pretty.
 You will only enjoy Chiatura if you’re an urban explorer and can find allure in old, defunct buildings and cable cars.

-Too bad all the old cable cars are now discontinued and will probably spend the rest of time rotting.
-They are supposed to be restored, since they are classified as a heritage site, but I’ll believe it when I see it.
+Too bad all the old cable cars are now discontinued and will probably spend the rest of their time rotting.
+They are supposed to be restored since they are classified as a heritage site, but I’ll believe it when I see it.
 Too bad most of the rusty cars have been removed from the lines—they were pretty photogenic (in an eerie, industrial way).

 The good news is that 4 new cable car lines were opened in 2021, allowing more than just those seeking photo ops of derelict buildings and sad-looking stations a chance to enjoy the place.
 To ride on one (or all) of the lines, head to the imaginatively named Central Cable Car Station.